Iranian Jews: Mongol rule (1256–1318)

-Safavid, Afsharid and Qajar dynasties (1502–1925)
+Safavid dynasty (1501–1736)

+Conversion of Iran from Sunni Islam to Shia Islam

 During the reign of the Safavids (1502–1794), they proclaimed Shi'a Islam the state religion.
 This led to a deterioration in their treatment of Persian Jews.
 Safavids Shi'ism assigns importance to the issues of ritual purity – tahara.
 Non-Muslims, including Jews, are deemed to be ritually unclean – najis.
 Any physical contact would require Shi'as to undertake ritual purification before doing regular prayers.
 Thus, Persian rulers, and the general populace, sought to limit physical contact between Muslims and Jews.
 Jews were excluded from public baths used by Muslims.
 They were forbidden to go outside during rain or snow, as an "impurity" could be washed from them upon a Muslim.

 The reign of Shah Abbas I (1588–1629) was initially benign; Jews prospered throughout Persia and were encouraged to settle in Isfahan, which was made a new capital.
 Toward the end of his rule, treatment of Jews became more harsh.
 Shi'a clergy (including a Jewish convert) persuaded the shah to require Jews to wear a distinctive badge on clothing and headgear.
-In 1656, the shah ordered the expulsion from Isfahan of all Jews because of the common belief of their "impurity".
+In 1656, Shah Abbas II ordered the expulsion from Isfahan of all Jews because of the common belief of their "impurity".
 They were forced to convert to Islam.
 The treasury suffered from the loss of jizya collected from the Jews.
-People rumored that the converts continued to practice Judaism in secret.
+There were rumors that the converts continued to practice Judaism in secret.
 For whatever reason, the government in 1661 allowed Jews to take up their old religion, but still required them to wear a distinctive patch upon their clothing.